splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-apm.rst

 You can use 2 types of MetricSets in Splunk APM:

 * Monitoring MetricSets (MMS) are used for real-time monitoring and alerting.
 MMS are created by default for services, endpoints, and workflows.
 Each Monitoring MetricSet contains the following metrics: request rate, error rate and latency.
 MMS are stored for 13 months by default.
-* Troubleshooting MetricSets (TMS) used for high-cardinality troubleshooting, filtering service map, breaking down service level indicators (SLIs), and historical comparison for span and workflows.
+* Troubleshooting MetricSets (TMS) used for high-cardinality troubleshooting, filtering the service map, breaking down service level indicators (SLIs), and historical comparison for span and workflows.
 Troubleshooting MetricSets are created by default for services, endpoints, workflows, edges, and operations.
 Each TMS contains the following metrics: request rate, error rate and latency.
 TMS data is stored for 8 days by default.

 See :ref:`apm-metricsets`.